-Russia has surpassed Saudi Arabia to become China's largest oil supplier, as refiners bought up Russian crude oil offered at a huge discount following the conflict in Ukraine, according to the latest customs data.
+Russia has surpassed Saudi Arabia to become China's largest oil supplier, as refiners bought up Russian crude oil offered at a huge discount following the beginning of the conflict in Ukraine, according to the latest customs data.

 Importing about 8.42 million tonnes of crude oil, China’s crude oil imports from Russia increased 55% in May compared to May of last year, according to data from the Chinese General Administration of Customs.